sinewalker/sinewalker.github.io/README.md

-Personal public blog using Github Pages
+## Milosophical Me - master branch

-At present the raw input to this is on a [BitBucket Mercurial repo](https://bitbucket.org/sinewalker/blog/src) but this will soon change to the standard Github Pages practice of maintaning a separate branch for the source, with the actual web site on the master branch.
+Personal public blog and web site using Github Pages

-I'm just not there, yet.
+The site is built from the `src` branch, which is where all the action happens.
+This branch is the one served by GHP to my CNAME domain milosophical.me